ibm-cloud-architecture/refarch-cloudnative-wfd-devops-containers/README.md

 ### Delivery pipelines & public routes

 There is a limitation on this zero downtime microservices architecture approach introduced by the Bluemix Delivery Pipeline Service.
 The Bluemix Delivery Pipeline Service will map a public route to the microservice container group on its initial deployment and will need such route to be kept mapped to the microservice container group in order to red/black deploy a new version of the microservice.

+### Multiple What's For Dinner apps

+There is a limitation on the number of What's For Dinner apps you can deploy onto the same space to one.
+The reason for this is that the UPS created will be called likewise so then the delivery pipelines from the different What's For Dinner apps will overwrite each other's values.
+Hence there is a limitation of one What's For Dinner app per Bluemix Space.